Junto / M:IPD grad thesis

 Rather than focus solely on design, we worked on the product strategy, business plan, and tied our design decisions to the business goal.
 A few milstones include winning the Wharton Innovation Fund Validation Award and getting into Wharton’s Startup Challenge as semifinalists.

-Acheiving long term goals are extremely difficult for young adults with ADHD.
+Starting and acheiving long term goals are extremely difficult for young adults with ADHD

 $15.5 million U.S. adults have ADHD, which equals to $143 billion of societal cost annually, reflecting the magnitude of this challenge.
-However, Current solutions (ex. task tracking, online body doubling) fail to address the intersection of these needs — offering either isolated functionality.
+However, no solutions (ex. task tracking, online body doubling) address the intersection of these needs — offering either isolated functionality.

-Keep you motivated with love and support from trusted friends and family.
+Keep motivated with love and support from trusted friends and family

-Say “bye” to your phone and follow through with a device to minimize distraction.
+Say “bye” to your phone.
+Follow through with a device to minimize distraction.

 Target user: